chrismanp/pldi24_artifact/README.md

 We claim that LazyD has

 1) LazyD’s parallel construct has a smaller overhead compared to OpenCilk's.
-2) Exposing more parallelism using LazyD’s does not significantly degrade performance on average.
+2) Exposing more parallelism using LazyD does not degrade performance on average.
-3) LazyD prevents load imbalance by exposing more parallelism.
+3) For programs with irregular parellelism, LazyD prevents load imbalance by exposing more parallelism.
-4) LazyD’s ICache miss rate is similar to OpenCilk’s.
+4) LazyD does not adversly impact the I-Cache miss rate.

 To evaluate our claim, run the following command in the lazyDir/cilkbench directory: